Overview

 , you should validate it as z.string().min(1).startsWith('sec_')

 .
-This will not only make your intent clearer to anyone reading your code, but will also help prevent errors at runtime.SENTRY_
+This will not only make your intent clearer to anyone reading your code, but will also help prevent errors at runtime.Integration environment variables

 are automatically added to a Vercel project when you add the Sentry integration from the Vercel Marketplace.
 Additionally, VERCEL_PROJECT_PRODUCTION_URL